 The rationale explaining why Teleflex does not acquire a limitation from the specification, yet Netword acquires exactly such a limitation, does not appear intuitively obvious to the casual observer.
 Certainly, no express statement appears in the Netword patent that could be construed as a statement of intent to limit claim scope.
 Similarly, Teleflex contains no statement of contrary intent.
 Neither decision relied upon any language from the patents, however.
 Rather, in both instances, the courts looked to the functioning of the inventions and simply made determinations, with no explanation, that the inventor’s clear intent required exclusion of the limitation in Teleflex and inclusion in Netword.59

 This issue assumes particular importance in determining whether a court will apply the doctrine of equivalents.
 The court discussed that question in Tanabe Seiyaku Co., Ltd. v.
-ITC.,60 which discloses and claims a chemical process for preparing diltiazem hydrochloride, a pharmaceutical product used to treat various cardiovascular diseases.
+ITC,60 which discloses and claims a chemical process for preparing diltiazem hydrochloride, a pharmaceutical product used to treat various cardiovascular diseases.
 Both the claims and the specification set out specific base-solvent combinations rather than categories of bases and solvents.
 The applicant identified one solvent as a “lower alkyl acetate.”
 The court noted that the applicant could have described that solvent in broader terms as “acetone,” a description that would have been understandable by those of skill in the art.
 When the patentee attempted to invoke the doctrine of equivalents to gain coverage for acetone, however, the court refused to expand the claim scope.
 Use of the narrower term, the court explained, “would suggest to a person skilled in the art that alkyls other than acetone may not be useful for the [claimed] reaction.”61

 Again, note the search for intent.
 No question would have been raised had the applicant chosen to describe the solvent as an acetone.
 Choice of the narrower term, however, was interpreted as choosing in two directions—positively adopting the narrower term, and at the same time deliberately limiting scope by carving acetone out of the application.
 There, had the applicant added a single sentence, to the effect that choice of the stated solvent did not rule out other suitable choices down to the art, such as acetone, the result most likely would have been opposite.

+A novel limitation of scope against a single-embodiment patent can be seen in Mformation Techs., Inc. v.
+Research in Motion Ltd., involving the order of steps in a process claim.
+The specific issue turned on whether “establishing a connection between the wireless device and the server” before transmitting a command.
+The court reasoned that the “establishing” step would become “superfluous” if the connection did not have to be established before the transmission, requiring that the steps be so ordered.
+The court expressly rejection any notion that the construction had been tailored to fit the patent’s single embodiment.